QuentinRa/blog.quentinra.dev/special/web/parts/db-acc.md

-# Create a user (ENSIIE, PGSQL)
+# Create a user (ENSIIE, SQL)

 [Go back](..)

-You will be creating a database, a new user, and granting him the permissions on the database.
-You should create a new database account, instead of tpphp our ENSIIE account.
-First, log in using your **ENSIIE** credentials to the ``pgsql`` host.
-The command is
+> **Goals**
+> * create a database
+> * create a new user
+> * grant him permissions
+> * use this user to access the database, instead of your ENSIIE credentials
+>
+> You could use the user "tpphp" (password tpphp) instead of doing this, but don't 🙄.

+Connect using SSH to the ENSIIE server.
+Write the first command to connect using your ENSIIE credentials.

 ```bash
 # your_login_ensiie = name if your email is name@ensiie.fr